aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 # Module 2: Serverless API Authentication and Authorization

-In this module, you will add a serverless API backend to our Wild Rydes application leveraging [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/).
+In this module, you will add a serverless backend to our Wild Rydes application leveraging [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/).
 You will then enable authentication and authorization on your API to secure the backend to only accept valid, authorized requests.

 ## Solution Architecture

-Building on Module 1, this module will add a Serverless backend API built using Amazon API Gateway and AWS Lambda.
+Building on Module 1, this module will add a Serverless backend built using Amazon API Gateway and AWS Lambda.
 For persistence, we will use Amazon DynamoDB as a NoSQL data store.
 All of the above services are serverless so you can seamlessly scale your application as your demands grow.
 After creating the API, we will integrate our client application to call it via the AWS Amplify library.

 ![Module 2 architecture](../images/wildrydes-module2-architecture.png)